2009 NBA Finals: Game 4

 Out of the timeout, the Lakers elected to take the ball out at three-quarters court instead of half-court in order to space out the floor.
 The Magic double-teamed Bryant in the backcourt, allowing him to pass the ball up to Ariza, who in turned passed it to Derek Fisher on the right wing.
 Having missed his first five three-point shots of the game, Fisher spotted up and hit a pivotal three-pointer over Jameer Nelson to tie the game at 87 with 4.6 seconds left.
 On the final possession of regulation, Mickaël Piétrus missed a 20-footer.

 The overtime session began with a three-pointer by Rashard Lewis and two contested jumpers by Kobe Bryant to give the Lakers a 91–90 lead.
 With 1:27 left in overtime, Howard split a pair of free throws to tie the game at 91.
 On the next possession, the Lakers would miss a layup and a jumper, but regained possession on an offensive rebound by Ariza and a loose-ball foul on Jameer Nelson.
 With 31 seconds left, Kobe Bryant passed out of a double-team with the controversy of no called after Jameer Nelson got hit by Kobe Elbow as Fisher hit a three-pointer to give the Lakers a 94–91 lead.

 Out of a timeout, Türkoğlu rushed a three-point shot and missed.
 Rashard Lewis backtapped the rebound to center court, but the ball went to Pau Gasol, who ran in unimpeded for a dunk, giving the Lakers the lead for good.
 In the next possession, the Magic missed another shot, bouncing the ball to Fisher, who passed it to Ariza, then to Gasol for a dunk, but Pietrus slammed both arms on his back, resulting in Gasol getting a technical foul and Pietrus a flagrant-1 foul.

-Upon the game's finish, Oasis's "Don't Look Back in Anger" was played throughout Amway Arena.
+Upon the finish of the game, Oasis' "Don't Look Back in Anger" was played over the P.A. system at Amway Arena.